![]() |

-The smallest bat is the butterfly bat, also called Kitti's hognose bat (Craesonycteris thonglongyai), which weighs about 2 grams (less than a nickel) and has a wingspan of about 5 inches (13 cm).
+The smallest bat is the bumblebee bat, Craseonycteris thonglongyai, also called Kitti's hognose bat.
+Found only in Thailand, it weighs about 2 grams (less than a nickel) and has a wingspan of about 5 inches (13 cm).
+It is also the smallest mammal, and an endangered species.

-The largest bat is the flying fox (Pteropus giganteus), an Old World bat found on tropical islands.
-A large adult weighs about about 1.2 kilograms, with a wingspan of almost 2 meters (about 6 feet).
+The largest bat is the flying fox (Pteropus giganteus), an Old World bat found on tropical islands from Sri Lanka east.
+A large adult weighs about 1.2 kilograms, with a wingspan of almost 2 meters (about 6 feet).
 It eats fruit and is harmless to people, but its importation into the United States is forbidden because of the damage it might do to fruit tree crops.

 An excellent Web site on bats, including directions for building bat houses, is www.batcon.org